Sonia Abrão: Personal life

 A devout Catholic Christian, Abrão was married to entrepreneur Jorge Damião for 17 years (from 1988 to 2015), with whom she had a son, Jorge Fernando Abrão Damião (born 1992); later in life she would reveal that, before getting pregnant with Jorge Fernando, she suffered a miscarriage.
 In 2017 she embraced veganism.

-She was a cousin of Charlie Brown Jr. frontman Alexandre Magno Abrão, better known as Chorão.
+She was a cousin of late Charlie Brown Jr. frontman Alexandre Magno Abrão, better known as Chorão.